 Yet destruction was not only encountered via its wartime remains in the two-month-old post-conflict environment; it was also inflicted in and on that environment, against new targets and in the name of new constituencies.
-If international agencies responded to the wartime destruction of Serb forces by assessing it, then local groups of Kosovar Albanians, often including former members of the Kosovar Liberation Army, responded to that destruction by avenging it, inflicting a counter-destruction against sites associated with Serbs and Serbia: Serbian-owned or Serbian-occupied houses and Serbian Orthodox churches, monasteries, and graveyards.
-What was reified as a "post-conflict environment" by Kosovo's international sponsors, patrons, and administrators was actually a conflictual environment to many who inhabited that environment.
-Beginning with the departure of Serb forces from Kosovo in June 1999, buildings owned, inhabited, or associated with Serbs became highly vulnerable to the counter-violence waged against them.
-Henritory, took months to be able to even partially respond to this counter-violence by deploying troops to defend Kosovar Serb residences and monuments.
+If international agencies responded to the wartime destruction of Serb forces by assessing it, then local groups of Kosovar Albanians, often including former members of the Kosovar Liberation Army, responded to that destruction by avenging it, inflicting a counter-destruction against sites associated with Serbs and Serbia: Serbian-owned or Serbian-occupied houses and Serbian Orthodox churches, monasteries, and graveyards.65 What was reified as a "post-conflict environment" by Kosovo's international sponsors, patrons, and administrators was actually a conflictual environment to many who inhabited that environment.
+Beginning with the departure of Serb forces from Kosovo in June 1999, buildings owned, inhabited, or associated with Serbs became highly vulnerable to the counter-violence waged against them.66 The NATO forces in Kosovo (KFOR), responsible for security and order in the territory, took months to be able to even partially respond to this counter-violence by deploying troops to defend Kosovar Serb residences and monuments.